Swipe to see connections

 “This administration is all about making New York City a city of yes,” Carone tells the audience.
 “Yes to innovation, yes to sustainability, yes to housing, yes to ideas, and yes to possibility.”

-Now, a little more than a year after that speech, Carone is back in private practice.
+A little more than a year after that speech, Carone was back in private practice.
 He has said yes to developers who want to build a casino, yes to real estate dynasties that want his strategic advice, and yes to former government officials who want to join him at his global consulting firm.
-(Meanwhile, federal investigators have said yes, they will search the mayor’s electronic devices—reportedly to examine Adams’s ties to Turkey.)
+(Meanwhile, in November of last year, federal investigators said “yes” to searching the mayor’s electronic devices, reportedly to examine Adams’s ties to Turkey—more on that in a bit.)

-As a fabulously wealthy guy, Carone is well-positioned to give business advice—he has a home with a pool in the tony Southern Brooklyn neighborhood Mill Basin, a condo in Boca Raton, a $2.2 million apartment in Manhattan’s Sutton Place, and investment portfolios worth millions more
+As a fabulously wealthy guy, Carone is well-positioned to give business advice—he has a home with a pool in the tony Southern Brooklyn neighborhood Mill Basin (reportedly on sale for around $5 million, which is a steal considering it was originally listed for nearly $7 million), a condo in Boca Raton, a $2.2 million apartment in Manhattan’s Sutton Place, and investment portfolios worth millions more

 But that’s not what makes Carone unique.
 Plenty of New Yorkers are richer—but few have Carone’s connections, cultivated over decades of working with and for the City’s biggest power players in politics and real estate, raising eyebrows and ethical questions along the way.
 It all culminated in a close personal relationship with the 110th mayor himself.